First Offense DUI Attorney Miami

 Facing Your First DUI in Miami?
 Get Trusted Legal Guidance Today

 At Law Office of Armando J. Hernandez, P.A., we bring over 20 years of insight as both a prosecutor and a first offense DUI attorney in Miami, guiding you step by step.
-Our team stays available 24/7, communicates openly, and is ready to answer urgent questions as your case progresses.
+Our team remains available 24/7, communicates clearly, and is ready to answer urgent questions as your case progresses.

 Call the strategic first offense DUI attorney in Miami at (305) 400-0074 now.
 We are former prosecutors, we offer 24/7 availability and bilingual services, and we offer free consultations to initiate your defense.